 - I co-founded the AANNT American Association of Nephrology Nurses and Technicians in 1971 to standardize procedures for hemodialysis nursing.

-- With much sadness and to the resistance of my colleagues, I left traditional medicine in 1980 for holistic health to save my daughters’ life and my own.
+- With sadness and the resistance of colleagues, I left traditional medicine in 1980 for holistic health to save my daughters’ life and my own.

 - I know firsthand the importance of healing and the spirit of living.
-I have been blessed to have extra years in my life by overcoming heart disease, kidney dysfunction, brain traumas, rib fractures, and 30 years of migraine headaches.
-I had three miscarriages, but eventually, God gave me three beautiful daughters.
+I am blessed for extra years by overcoming heart disease, kidney dysfunction, brain traumas, rib fractures, and 30 years of migraine headaches.
+I had three miscarriages, but God gave me three beautiful daughters.

 - Why I chose shame and guilt for study?
-Shame and guilt reinforce each other to produce negative emotions such as anger, depression, anxiety, addictions, etc. Shame and guilt harm us physically, mentally, emotionally, and separates us from our spirit.
-Our lack of knowledge and their secrecy gives them power over us.
+Shame and guilt reinforce each other to produce negative emotions such as anger, depression, addictions, etc. Shame guilt harm our physical, mental, emotional, and spiritual states.
+Lack of knowledge and their secrecy gives them power.

 Acting for film 2006 2007